PGY2 - Adult Internal Medicine, Infectious Diseases & Academics

 The following benefits are available for the resident; 10 vacation days, educational & professional leave, sick leave, healthcare, pager, office space and computer support, audiovisual and library facilities.

 The applicant must be a highly motivated pharmacist who desires to obtain advanced education and training leading to an enhanced level of professional practice and an eventual role as an academic clinical practitioner/educator.
-Applicants must possess a Doctor of Pharmacy degree and (preferably) a PGY1 pharmacy practice residency.
-The applicant should be eligible for licensure in the state of North Carolina.
+Applicants must possess a Doctor of Pharmacy degree from an ACPE accredited program and (preferably) a PGY1 pharmacy practice residency.
+The applicant must be a citizen of the United States and should be eligible for licensure in the state of North Carolina.

 The program runs from July 1 to June 30 (flexible starting date).
 Stipend is approximately $44,000.
 Additional funding is available for travel and un-sponsored research.

 The residency was established in 1998 and to date 16 residents have finished the program.
 The positions received by the residents upon completion of the residency program are as follows:

 - Beatriz (Luna) Makuhli, PharmD, BCPS, Former faculty, Wingate School of Pharmacy

 - Elizabeth (Libby) Dodds-Ashley, PharmD, MHS, BCPS, Clinical Specialist - Infectious Diseases University of Rochester Medical Center

 - Mary L. Townsend, PharmD, AAHIVP, Campbell University College of Pharmacy & Health Sciences